A common workers’ compensation scenario involving a back injury goes like this:

 The employee tends to feel lost between the pain level, trying to maintain their life and navigate the workers comp claim.
 If you find yourself or someone you know in this position, have them contact our office for a consultation.
 We can help so that you can focus on getting better.

-If you need some advice as to your rights under the workers’ compensation system, please contact our office at the Ramos Law Firm.
+If you need some advice as to your rights under the workers’ compensation system, please contact our office at Ramos & Law.